Transylvania Escape Tour - 2 days

 The Transylvania Escape Tour is designed for travelers who visit Romania for a short period of time.
 In just 2 days you can explore some of the most famous tourist attractions of the country, most of which are located in Transylvania.
-At the same time we’ve decided to show you the life in a remote village located around Sighisoara.
-In this way you can experience both the tourist sites and the countryside of Transylvania.
+At the same time, we’ve decided to show you life in a remote village located around Sighisoara.
+In this way, you can experience both the tourist sites and the countryside of Transylvania.

 Distance: 660km / 410mi

-In Sinaia, located at the foothills of the Carpathians, you’ll get to see the local monastery, the oldest building in the town.
-Further on, you’ll be literally overwhelmed by the splendor of Peles Castle* (ground floor only).
-Built at the request of Carol I, the first king of Romania, Peles Castle is considered one of the most beautiful castles in Europe.
-The amazing architecture and exquisite interiors are matched only by the beauty of the Carpathians themselves.
+In Sinaia, located at the foothills of the Carpathians, you’ll be literally overwhelmed by the splendor of Peles Castle* (ground floor only).
+Built at the request of Carol I, the first king of Romania, Peles Castle is considered to be one of the most beautiful castles in Europe.
+The amazing architecture and exquisite interiors are matched only by the beauty of the Carpathians Mountains.

 The famous castle of Bran is the most visited tourist landmark in Romania.
-Built about 800 years ago when Transylvania was controlled by Hungarian kings, the castle became a major attraction in the ’60s when it became known as “Dracula’s Castle.”
-You’ll get to admire its beautiful rooms renovated by Queen Marie of Romania, and you’ll be told the story of Dracula.
+Built about 800 years ago when Hungarian kings controlled Transylvania, the castle became a major attraction in the ’60s when it became known as “Dracula’s Castle.”
+You’ll get to admire its beautiful rooms renovated by Queen Marie of Romania, and we’ll tell you the story of Dracula.

 The last stop of the day is Brasov, a city built by the German colonists about 750 years ago.
 It boasts wonderful medieval architecture.
-Surrounded by massive walls, towers and gates, the city was also protected against different invasions by the steep hills of the mountains.
-Located on an important trade route, the city developed quickly, and the residents built one of the most impressive Gothic churches between Vienna and Istanbul, today known as the Black Church**.
+Surrounded by massive walls, towers, and gates, the city was also protected against different invasions by the steep hills of the mountains.
+Located on an important trade route, the city developed quickly.
+The residents built one of the most impressive Gothic churches between Vienna and Istanbul, known today as the Black Church**.

 In the afternoon, you’ll be transferred to Sighisoara.

-** During the cold months, between November and April, the Black Church will be seen only from outside.
+** During the cold months, the Black Church will be seen only from outside between November and April.

 SIGHISOARA – VISCRI – SNAGOV – BUCHAREST

 The famous Snagov Monastery will be the last stop of the Transylvania tour.
 Probably built for the first time in the 14th century, the present church, located on a beautiful island, dates back to the 16th century.
-Today, the Snagov Monastery is famous throughout the world thanks to the personage of Vlad the Impaler, who for Romanians is a great historical figure while for foreigners is the infamous vampire known as Dracula.
+Today, the Snagov Monastery is famous throughout the world thanks to Vlad the Impaler's personage, a great historical figure for Romanians, while for foreigners is the infamous vampire known as Dracula.